ToastNumber/brainfunk/README.md

 ##Automated Usage
 - `compile.bat` automatically compiles the source files into a bin folder.
 - `run.bat` automatically runs the program, and asks for the path for the file to interpret, and the path for the input.
+It does not show the trace.
+The input can be left blank by pressing `ENTER`.